tcwd/angular-google-picker/README.md

 **Default** : `MULTISELECT_ENABLED` feature is use as default.

-Please refer to [https://developers.google.com/picker/docs/reference](https://developers.google.com/picker/docs/reference) for more informations.
+Please refer to [https://developers.google.com/picker/docs/reference](https://developers.google.com/picker/docs/reference) for more information.

 ### Views

-Views are objects that needs to be instanciate using the namespace `google.picker.*`.
+Views are objects that needs to be instantiated using the namespace `google.picker.*`.
 That namespace is already defined in the core of the directive.
 In order to add views to your picker, all you need to do is to define the class that needs to be used :

 ```js
 angular.module('myApp', ['lk-google-picker'])